DuPont State Forest: History

 Before 1996, the area that is DuPont state forest today, known as Buck Forest, was owned by Dupont, who ran a plant on the property, until it was sold to Sterling Diagnostic Imaging.
 The remainder of the land was sold to the state of North Carolina, which created DuPont State Forest.
 However, the original state forest was much smaller than it is today.
 Later, in 2000, 500 acre were added to the forest.

 In 1999, Sterling held a private bid for 2,223 acre out of the 2,700 acre the company had acquired.
 The state and several conservation groups tried to obtain it, but were unsuccessful.

 The property was eventually acquired by a developer named Jim Anthony.
 When the property was sold, Sterling prohibited the land from being used for private development.
 Anthony stated that he was not planning to develop the property, even though it was obvious based on the improvements he was making to the property.
 The conservation groups also learned around this time that the restrictions were unenforceable, and that the Landowner could do whatever they wanted with the land.

 Despite the efforts of the conservation groups, Anthony continued to develop the property, and eventually divided it into lots.
 Following this, on October 23, 2000, Governor Jim Hunt and the North Carolina Council of State voted to condemn the property.
-The state paid Anthony $24 million USD for the property, then it was absorbed into DuPont State Forest.
+The state paid Anthony US$24 million for the property, then it was absorbed into DuPont State Forest.

 In 2019, Conserving Carolina gave the forest several hundred acres of land in the continental divide tract.